bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 currently surrounding the intersection of AI generated code and the FOSS contribution model.

 ## AI Generated Communications
-The unsolicited use of automated systems to communicate issues, bugs, or security vulnerabilites about Bevy Organization projects under the guise of a human is considered unacceptable and a Code of Conduct violation.
+The unsolicited use of automated systems to communicate issues, bugs, or security vulnerabilities about Bevy Organization projects under the guise of a human is considered unacceptable and a Code of Conduct violation.
 Any individual contributor, operator of automated systems, or company they may represent may be barred from future contributions and banned from regular